Quick Stats

 What They Don't Fund

 Specific exclusions are not publicly detailed on the website.
-However, the organization focuses exclusively on Oʻahu nonprofit agencies and requires organizations to:
+However, the organisation focuses exclusively on Oʻahu nonprofit agencies and requires organisations to:

 - Be compliant with the Hawaii Attorney General's Office